A blow up solution of the Navier-Stokes equations with a super critical forcing term: Abstract

 \section{Abstract}

 A forced solution $v$ of the axially symmetric Navier-Stokes equation in a finite cylinder $D$ with suitable boundary condition is constructed.
-The forcing term is in the super critical space $L^q_t L^1_x$ for all $q>1$.
-The velocity is in the energy space at the final moment when it blows up.
+The forcing term, whose order of scaling is slightly worse than the critical order $-2$, is in the mildly super critical space $L^q_t L^1_x$ for all $q>1$.
+The velocity, which is smooth until its final blow up moment, is in the energy space through out.